Granite paving

 Granite slabs are among the best paving materials for indoor or outdoor use.
 They can be polished to achieve a smoother appearance or flamed for a rustic touch.
 This paving material creates an exciting paving style when used at home or in business areas.

-How to lay granite paving
+5 Steps to install granite paving

 When granite is probably installed, it can withstand heavy weight and traffic for an extended period.
 Here’s how to lay your granite driveway.